ragdolldynamics/ragdoll-maya/docs/pages/tutorials/manikin_ik.md

 https://user-images.githubusercontent.com/2152766/145432601-6815ab3f-fe74-42bb-96b2-bac55cf28e99.mp4 controls

-Now when we record, our retargetd IK controls will be getting keyframes from our simulated IK joints.
+Now when we record, our retargeted IK controls will be getting keyframes from our simulated IK joints.

 !!! tip "Not Just IK"
     This will work between *any* controls or joints.
 Even from one rig to another, or more complex IK like Spline IK.
 The `Record Simulation` command uses a native Maya `Parent Constraint` between the assigned and retargeted controls, so anywhere you could manually do this will work with this command.